tetratelabs/istio-distro.io/content/en/istio-ca-certs-integrations/acmpca-integration/_index.md

 providerName: "aws"
 providerConfig:
   aws:
-    # You can get the ARN value from the Details page of your private certificate authority
+    # This will hold the ARN value from the Details page of ACM Private CA
-    signingCAArn: "arn:aws:acm-pca:us-east-2:859085711342:certificate-authority/4cbb144c-2164-4683-ac9e-eaa25e72b85e"
+    signingCAArn: "  arn:aws:acm-pca:us-east-2:859085711342:certificate-authority/097162cc-6a9e-47ab-b5e0-fecf32556d6d"
-    # template to use for the CSR.
     templateArn: "arn:aws:acm-pca:::template/SubordinateCACertificate_PathLen0/V1"
-    # Optional field.
-If left blank would default to SHA256WITHRSA
     signingAlgorithm: SHA256WITHRSA
 certificateParameters:
   secretOptions:
-    # Namespace where 'cacerts' Kubernetes secret is created on your target cluster
-    istioCANamespace: "istio-system"
+    istioCANamespace: "istio-system" # namespace where `cacerts` secrets live
-    # SecretFilePath is the file path used to store the Kubernetes Secret in yaml format
-    secretFilePath:
-    # Force flag when enabled forcefully deletes the `cacerts` secret
+    force: true # force delete the `cacerts` secret and replace it with this new one
-    # in istioNamespace, and creates a new one.
-    force: true
   caOptions:
-    # ValidityDays represents the number of validity days before the CA expires.
+    validityDays: 365 # validity days before the CA expires
-    # Replace with the value selected during CAS creation
-    validityDays: 364
-    # KeyLength is the length(bits) of Key to be created
+    keyLength: 2048 # length (bits) of Key to be created
-    keyLength: 2048
-    # This is x509.CertificateRequest.
-Only a few fields are shown below
-    certSigningRequestParams:
+    certSigningRequestParams: # x509.CertificateRequest; most fields omitted
       subject:
-        commonname: "acmeorg.example.com"
+        commonname: "getistio.example.io"
+        country:
+          - "US"
+        locality:
+          - "Sunnyvale"
         organization:
-          - "ACME org"
+          - "Istio"
-        # You can also enter any optional fields if you defined them in CAS
-        # organizationunit:
+        organizationunit:
-        #   - "engineering"
+          - "engineering"
-        # country:
-        #   - "US"
-        # locality:
-        #   - "Sunnyvale"
       emailaddresses:
-        - "hello@example.com"
+        - "youremail@example.io"
 ```

 Save the above file to `aws-acm-config.yaml` and use `gen-ca` command to create the `cacert`: